*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 • Coordinating colors that are complimentary of each other work great

-• Avoid too many patterns
+• Avoid too many different patterns

 • Be mindful that certain skin tones look washed out in white, cream and pastels